rehive/docs-portal/content/platform/get-started/introduction.md

 #### User

 The user section of the platform API is designed for end-users.
 This set of endpoints only exposes a data set that is  relevant to the user as an individual within the system.
-These endpoints can be exposed to end-users and were created to be used without any intermeidary services or layers.
+These endpoints can be exposed to end-users and were created to be used without any intermediary services or layers.

 The user section covers almost all resource types but some examples endpoints are: